rrrrrrockpang/accessibility-guide/docs/PowerPoint/add-alt-text/04-group-image.md

 # Group Images on PowerPoint
 {: .fs-9 }

-For complex diagrams that have many sub-images, if you don’t group the pictures, the screen reader users will likely (and unnecessarily) be overwhelmed and confused.
+For complex diagrams with many sub-images, if you don't group the pictures, the screen reader users will likely (and unnecessarily) be overwhelmed and confused.
 This page includes two approaches to group images on PowerPoint.

 1. [Why do we need to group images?](#why-do-we-need-to-group-images)
 2. [Approach 1: Group the images on PowerPoint](#approach-1-group-the-images-on-powerpoint)